TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

-The template must also contain ``<f:section name="...">...</f:section>`` for every placeholder in the layout whose content will be inserted.
-So by defining the placeholder ``<f:section name="main">``, like in the example above, a template, which uses this layout, must define the section ``<f:section name="main">...</f:section>``, whose content then is being inserted in the layout. (<remark>TODO: does anybody understand this sentence?</remark>) Layouts can reference any number of sections.
+The template must also contain ``<f:section name="...">...</f:section>`` for every placeholder in the layout.
+So by defining the placeholder
+``<f:render section="main">``, like in the example layout above, a template, which uses this layout, must define the section ``<f:section name="main">...</f:section>``, whose content then is being inserted in the layout.
+Layouts can reference any number of sections.
 Different sections are often used for multi-column layouts.
 Besides, you can use all features of Fluid in layouts, which you'll get to know in the course of this chapter, for building templates.
 So layouts offer